flexible-collision-library/fcl/README.md

 // Initialize the collision manager for the first group of objects.
 // FCL provides various different implementations of CollisionManager.
 // Generally, the DynamicAABBTreeCollisionManager would provide the best performance.
-BroadPhaseCollisionManager* manager1 = new DynamicAABBTreeCollisionManager();
+BroadPhaseCollisionManagerf* manager1 = new DynamicAABBTreeCollisionManagerf();
 // Initialize the collision manager for the second group of objects.
-BroadPhaseCollisionManager* manager2 = new DynamicAABBTreeCollisionManager();
+BroadPhaseCollisionManagerf* manager2 = new DynamicAABBTreeCollisionManagerf();
-// To add objects into the collision manager, using BroadPhaseCollisionManager::registerObject() function to add one object std::vector<CollisionObject*> objects1 = ...
+// To add objects into the collision manager, using BroadPhaseCollisionManager::registerObject() function to add one object std::vector<CollisionObjectf*> objects1 = ...
 for(std::size_t i = 0; i < objects1.size(); ++i)
 manager1->registerObject(objects1[i]);
-// Another choose is to use BroadPhaseCollisionManager::registerObjects() function to add a set of objects std::vector<CollisionObject*> objects2 = ...
+// Another choose is to use BroadPhaseCollisionManager::registerObjects() function to add a set of objects std::vector<CollisionObjectf*> objects2 = ...
 manager2->registerObjects(objects2);
 // In order to collect the information during broadphase, CollisionManager requires two settings:
 // a) a callback to collision or distance;
 // b) an intermediate data to store the information generated during the broadphase computation
-// For a), FCL provides the default callbacks for both collision and distance.
+// For a), FCL's test framework provides default callbacks for both collision and distance.
 // For b), FCL uses the CollisionData structure for collision and DistanceData structure for distance.
-CollisionData/DistanceData is just a container including both the CollisionRequest/DistanceRequest and CollisionResult/DistanceResult structures mentioned above.
+// CollisionData/DistanceData is just a container from the test framework including both the
+// CollisionRequest/DistanceRequest and CollisionResult/DistanceResult structures mentioned above.
 CollisionData collision_data;
 DistanceData distance_data;
 // Setup the managers, which is related with initializing the broadphase acceleration structure according to objects input